Birthday boy Nadal eyes 14th French Open final despite future fears

 He has also never defeated Nadal or Djokovic at the majors.

 “I’m not 20 or 21 years old anymore; I’m 25.
-I am at the stage where I want to win, I’m at the stage where I’m supposed to win,“ admitted the third seed.
+I am at the stage where I want to win, I’m at the stage where I’m supposed to win,“ admitted the third seed who is aiming to become only the second German man after Michael Stich in 1996 to make the final.

 In Friday’s other semi-final, Marin Cilic takes on Casper Ruud with both men having made the semi-finals at Roland Garros for the first time.